munificent/game-programming-patterns/book/state.markdown

 <aside name="shared">

-Since this is behavior duplicated across several states, this may also be a good place to use a hierarchical state machine to reuse that code.
+Since this behavior is duplicated across several states, it may also be a good place to use a hierarchical state machine to reuse that code.

 </aside>